JonasKruckenberg/tauri-sys/README.md

 - [x] `window` (partial implementation)

 The current API also very closely mirrors the JS API even though that might not be the most ergonomic choice, ideas for improving the API with quality-of-life features beyond the regular JS API interface are very welcome.

+## Examples
+The [`examples/leptos`] crate provides examples of how to use most of the implemented functionality.

 [wasm-bindgen]: https://github.com/rustwasm/wasm-bindgen
 [tauri allowlist]: https://tauri.app/v1/api/config#allowlistconfig